German Historical Institute London

 Postgraduate Research Students Conference 2024

-The students presented their ongoing research, which were followed by discussion.
-Each panel consisted of thematically similar projects and the panels were chaired by the GHIL’s Research Fellows.
+Seventeen students presented their ongoing research in panels consisting of thematically similar projects and the panels were chaired by the GHIL’s Research Fellows.
 As well as discussing their subjects and methodologies, the participants exchanged information about practical difficulties, such as how to locate sources, or find one's way around German archives.
-The German Historical Institute can also offer support by facilitating contact with German archives and providing letters of introduction, which may be necessary for students to gain access to archives or specific source collections.
+The conference offered students plenty of opportunities to network and create lasting connections as well as facilitate professional growth within a research context.
+A palaeography course was organised as an optional part of the programme.
+The course was taught by Dr Claudia Wedepohl (Archivist, The Warburg Institute) and it was well attended.